2/20 update: Added the recommended investment section to clarify whether duping Python is necessary.

 Echelons built like this will perform just fine, but it won't really allow Python to showcase her maximum damage potential.

 Carcano M1891's skill is massively amplified by Python in this setup; recall that Python will grant an additional 6% Rate of Fire and 12% Crit Rate to units on her tiles whenever she receives a buff from Carcano M1891's passive.
-This not only makes Pink cano's column-based buff far more potent than normal, but Px4 Storm's powerful 50% Crit Damage multiplier can also be leveraged in this setup with no drawbacks.
+This not only makes Pink cano's column-based buff far more potent than normal, but Px4 Storm's powerful 50% Crit Damage multiplier can also be leveraged in this setup with no drawbacks due to the team-wide crit overbuff.

-There are many possible variations of this team composition; the most common is shown above.
-Since EN does not have Clear from the DJMax Collaboration, Calico M950A will need to substitute.
+There are many possible variations of this team composition; the most common is shown above (the position 3 RF can be anyone, not just Carcano M91/38).
+Now that EN has Clear from the DJMax Collaboration, she can be a great position 5 buffer for players who have her.

 An upcoming detailed doc by corsage will cover all variations of Carcano M1891/Python in great detail, including future combinations from CN/KR server; stay tuned!